dwyl/elixir-auth-facebook/README.md

 ### Step 1.3 Your credentials

-Once you are done, you arrive to the Dasboard.
+Once you are done, you arrive at the Dasboard.
 Select **settings**, then **basic**.

 ![dashboard](priv/dashboard.png)